MaxCDN/api-docs/README.md

 `id` | Push Zone ID |
 `name` | Push Zone name |
 `label` | Something that describes your zone |
-`valid_referers` | List of domains for http referrer protection (separated byspace).
-Only the domains in the list will be treated as validreferrers |
+`valid_referers` | List of domains for http referrer protection (separated by space), only the domains in the list will be treated as valid referrers |
 `content_disposition` | Force files to download |
-`sslshared` | Enable Shared SSL.
-This feature allows you use your zone inHTTPS mode.
-You don't need your own SSL certificate, our servernetdna-ssl.com will be used. |
+`sslshared` | Enable Shared SSL for your zone, so you can use HTTPS, using our SSL certificate for netdna-ssl.com |
 `suspend` | Flag denoting if the zone has been suspended |
 `locked` | Flag denoting if the zone has been locked |
 `inactive` | Flag denoting if the zone has been deleted |